 A wholesale distributor in Adelaide dealing with twenty to thirty active suppliers will typically manage invoices across three or four categories simultaneously: stock purchases, inbound freight, outbound delivery charges, and sundry items like pallets, returns credits, and warehouse handling fees.
 Each category has different coding requirements, different GST treatment, and often different approval thresholds.

 The accounts team is not just processing invoices.
-They are making repeated coding decisions that affect inventory valuation, cost of goods sold, gross margin, and GST reporting - often under time pressure and often with incomplete information, because freight invoices routinely arrive days or weeks after the stock.
+They are making repeated coding decisions that affect inventory valuation, cost of goods sold, gross margin, and GST reporting accuracy - often under time pressure and often with incomplete information, because freight invoices routinely arrive days or weeks after the stock.

 MYOB is the dominant accounting platform in this segment precisely because its inventory module provides structure for stock movements.
 But MYOB’s AP workflow, like Xero’s, still relies on manual decisions for the pre-ledger work: coding, matching, exception handling, and supplier validation.
 The inventory module records what happened.
 It does not help the AP team process invoices more accurately before they reach the ledger.